 Session 1: Where we have been

 Activists and researchers discuss where drug policy has been and the journey to (more or less) cultural acceptance.
-Panelists include NORML founder Keith Stroup; Drug Policy Alliance founder Ethan Nadelmann; nurse, anthropologist, and researcher Melanie Dreher; writer and Grinspoon’s collaborator James B. Bakalar; and attorney Richard Evans, who will moderate.
+Panelists include NORML founder Keith Stroup; Drug Policy Alliance founder Ethan Nadelmann; nurse, anthropologist, and researcher Melanie Dreher; writer and Grinspoon’s collaborator James B. Bakalar; and journalist Dan Adams, who will moderate.